 Take in the spectacular landscapes of Loch Lomond & The Trossachs National Park.
 Experience the iconic loch itself on boat trips to suit all budgets, and things to do in the Trossachs include unforgettable outdoor adventures, exploring glens, mountains and trails.

-Discover amazing places near Loch Lomond like Stirling, with its historic city that includes the unmissable Stirling Castle, interactive Battle of Bannockburn Experience and the National Wallace Monument.
+Discover Stirling, the historic city that boasts the unmissable Stirling Castle, interactive Battle of Bannockburn Experience and the National Wallace Monument.
 Stirling is also filled with family-friendly attractions, charming rural villages like Aberfoyle and Callander, and locations from the screen, like Doune Castle which has played roles in Outlander and Monty Python.
 Unearth outdoor havens in Clackmannanshire, with the beautiful Japanese Gardens and art sculptures across the area to discover, or follow the Tower Trail to explore medieval history.